Top of page

 What are growth factors?

 Growth factors are chemical messengers (hormones) that encourage cells to divide and develop.
-There are lots of different growth factors that affect different types of cells.
+There are different growth factors that affect different types of cells.
 This information is about growth factors that encourage blood cells to develop.

 Back to top